My Story

+Before we get too far into this… yes, my given name is Nicholas.
 But usually when someone calls me that my ears perk up because I’m usually in trouble (thanks Mom).
+Anyways… back to it.

-I started this blog as a quick way to share what I’ve learned about personal finance with my college friends.
+I first started this blog as a quick way to share what I’ve learned about personal finance with my college friends.
 We found that as we neared graduation, there were so many things that we were never taught in school…

 …that really we should have been.